Auto Accidents Caused by Distracted Drivers in Delaware

 - Any other secondary behavior that distracts the driver’s attention from the task of driving

 Distracted driver accidents can result in a driver crashing into a tree or other stationary object, but all too often they involve pedestrians, motorcycle riders, or cyclists.
 When truck drivers violate FMCSA rules and text behind the wheel, the ensuring collision can be deadly.
-The tragedy is that these accident that cause so much property damage, injuries and death could have been so easily prevented.
+The tragedy is that these accidents that cause so much property damage, injuries and death could have been so easily prevented.

 Distracted driving by the numbers